kgnzt/tria-prima/README.md

 > What to display given the browser's location.

-Browser locations are mapped to Pages, specifying a root component, properties mapped to the store, and actions required for setup.
+Browser locations are mapped to Pages, which contain a root component, properties mapped to the store, and the actions needed for setup.

 ```javascript
 export const UserList: ISchema.Page = {